 The Conditional Formatting of Excel 97-2003/2007 has the major limitation that only 3 formats can be specified (excluding the one that’s already present in the cell).

-- and finally when ‘#N/A’ appears, I’d like it to dissolve into the background!
+4. When ‘#N/A’ appears, I’d like it to dissolve into the background (Font = white)

 The workaround – VBA!
 Always!

-There’s a ‘Stop if True’ feature in the Conditional Formatting rules.
+Additional tip – There’s a ‘Stop if True’ feature in the Conditional Formatting rules.
 Conditional formatting executes the format rules in the order in which they are added!
 So, if you select this feature, the Conditional Formatting stops at that particular rule, and doesn’t go further!
-If I had to explain using code, it’s more like
+It’s similar to this piece of code below –

 If <condition = true> then